Previous chapter: Prologue

 "Ultimate anonymizer, that mask and suit.
 That's why I'm not going back.
 It could have been anyone.
 I'm done with people for a while."

 Great metal doors with diamond screens shut off the elevator from the rest of the ship, then the atmosphere is pumped out.
-If I was in the top viewport, I'd be looking out at a star-filled sky.
+The roof opens.
+If I was in the top viewport, I'd be looking up at a star-filled sky.

 The huge elevator platform brings us up.
 From my position underneath the Pearl, I look out onto the boring landscape of the mega-ship's launch platform.
 We're in the sunlight now, one of the highest points on the ship.
 The vast plane of white mega-ship material reminds me of the sterile surface of the moon.